 CMS GUIDE Model, New Jersey's biggest dementia-caregiver win in 2026

 Of all the new dementia programs available to NJ families in 2026, CMS GUIDE Model, Guiding an Improved Dementia Experience, is the one most likely to materially change a caregiver's daily reality.
 Launched July 1, 2024, GUIDE is an 8-year voluntary CMS Innovation Center model.
-Four NJ organizations are confirmed participants in 2026.
+Eight organizations served New Jersey on the CMS participant list last updated April 2026.

 The program covers comprehensive care navigation, 24/7 caregiver helpline access, structured caregiver training, and, for qualifying families, up to $2,500 per year of respite care at no out-of-pocket cost.

-What GUIDE provides (uniform across the four NJ participants)
+What GUIDE provides (uniform across the NJ participants)

 Each participating organization assigns the family a dedicated dementia care navigator who serves as a single point of contact across diagnosis, medication management, behavioral concerns, advance-directive planning, community resources, and crisis support.
 The navigator coordinates a comprehensive interdisciplinary assessment of the person with dementia and the primary caregiver, develops an individualized written care plan, and revisits it on an ongoing basis.